Welcome to my personal website! I am a PhD student at the Kellogg School of Management, Northwestern University.

 (1) Public Goods Under Financial Distress: Evidence from Cities in the Great Depression

 Preliminary Abstract.
 How do economic crises affect the level or composition of local public goods?
 Does public spending influence regional economic development?
-I study the evolution of fiscal policies, local public good provision, and economic outcomes across a large cross-section of U.S. cities during the 1920s and 1930s using a novel database of city revenue, expenditure, and debt.
-I find large heterogeneous impacts based on city size and financial leverage.
+I study the evolution of fiscal policies, local public good provision, and economic outcomes across a large cross-section of U.S. cities during and after the Great Depression using a novel database of city revenue, expenditure, and debt.
+I find large heterogeneous impacts of the Depression on cities based on population and financial leverage.
 On the expenditure side, I find that most of the spending cuts were in infrastructure spending and, to a lesser degree, in health, protection, and education.
 On the other hand, financing costs remained steady during the Depression.
-Motivated by the prevalence and magnitude of debt on city books, I study whether shocks from bond markets are transferred to public goods by examining plausibly exogenous credit supply shocks of individual bonds becoming due.
+Motivated by the large amount of debt on city books, I study whether shocks from bond markets are transferred to public goods by examining plausibly exogenous credit supply shocks of individual bonds becoming due.
 Consistent with the presence of financial constraints, I find that financially levered cities curtailed public good provision more severely than similar non-levered cities.
 I then investigate the relationship between local public investment and real outcomes.
 I find a small and short-lived association between the changes in public investment and manufacturing output at the height of the Depression.
 Finally, I find a significant impact of local economic downturns and public spending on individual-level migration decisions.

 (2) The 1918 Pandemic Revisited: New Evidence on Mortality and Economic Effects in U.S. Cities